 What is the source of patient demographic information?

-A foster child’s demographic information is updated daily by the Texas Department of Family Protective Services (DFPS).
+A child in foster care’s demographic information is updated daily by the Texas Department of Family Protective Services (DFPS).

 If there are no allergies recorded for a patient, does it mean they do not have any allergies?

 No. The Allergies module is an interactive section that relies on provider input for updating.
 If “No allergy information has been documented for this person” is displaying in the Allergies section, the patient may have allergies that just haven’t been documented in Health Passport.
 If “No Known Allergies” is displaying in the Allergies section, it means that a provider has documented that the patient has no allergies to their knowledge.
 We strongly encourage providers to take the time to add any allergies the patient may have.

 If a provider adds information to a patient’s chart, is the information available to all providers immediately?